victorliu-sq/PaperWriting/FlashSMP.md

 M3 proposes to W2, but W2 prefers M2, so she rejects M3.
 M3 then proposes to W1.
 W1 prefers M3 over M1, so she accepts M3's proposal and rejects M1.
 The pairs are now (M3, W1) and (M2, W2).
 M1, now free, proposes to W3, who tentatively accepts.
 The final pairs are (M1, W3), (M3, W1), and (M2, W2).

 This results in a stable matching identical to the man-optimal stable marriage produced by the Gale-Shapley algorithm.

+## Unused

+In conclusion, a matching in the context of SMP is stable if and only if there are no blocking pairs.
+The Gale-Shapley algorithm ensures that a stable matching is always found, thus addressing the issue of instability in matchings by systematically eliminating blocking pairs through its proposal and acceptance phases.
+This guarantees that the final matching is stable, demonstrating the robustness and efficiency of the algorithm in solving the Stable Marriage Problem.

+The Gale-Shapley algorithm ensures that such a stable matching is always found, demonstrating its robustness and efficiency in solving the Stable Marriage Problem.
+The properties of the Gale-Shapley algorithm include guaranteed stability, male-optimality, and polynomial time complexity (O(n^2)), making it efficient for practical use.
+The algorithm has widespread applications beyond the traditional SMP, including college admissions, job placements, and organ donation matching, highlighting its importance in various domains requiring stable matchings.